maizumi/Push-ACP-rules-in-Bulk-to-FMC/README.md

 [![Watch the video](https://img.youtube.com/vi/1nPtBRju6Ag/0.jpg)](https://youtu.be/1nPtBRju6Ag)

+<<<<<<IMPORTANT NOTICE>>>>>>
+1.Please prepare objects before using this app.
+If FMC doesn't have objects using this app, then you might get an error.
+2.If you got an error, check csv file objects and FMC objects.

 # Push-ACP-rules-in-Bulk-to-FMC <br>
 #Push ACP access rules in bulk to FMC through web app(flask) <br>
 #This app tested in FMC 7.0.1.
 However it should be worked in other versions too.<br>